playname/dots/README.md

 firefox          - Browser

 # Suckless utility
-Programs are included in .config
+Programs are included in .config with patches and custom settings

 ## dwm
 Patches: tilegap, fixborders